-Getting to Control Centre: It used to be a swipe up, now it’s a swipe down from the top right of the screen.
-Although the iPhone XR doesn’t have 3D Touch, but it does have Haptic Touch, allowing you to long press on the icons to gain access to further settings within each icon.
+Getting to Control Centre: It used to be a swipe up, now it's a swipe down from the top right of the screen.
+The iPhone XR doesn't have 3D Touch, but it does have Haptic Touch, allowing you to long press on the icons to gain access to further settings within each icon.
 Read our separate feature on Haptic Touch and what you can do with it.

 Accessing open apps: Previously you double tapped on the Home button to reveal what apps you had open.
-Now you swipe up and then pause with your finger on the screen.
+On the iPhone XR, you swipe up and then pause with your finger on the screen.
 You can then see the apps you have opened in the order you opened them.

 Launch Siri: While you can use the "Hey Siri" hot word to wake up Apple's digital assistant, there's still a way to launch the function using a button press.
 Press and hold the wake/sleep button on the right side of the phone until the Siri interface pops up on screen.

-Switch your phone off: Because long-pressing the wake/sleep button launches Siri now, there's a new method for switching the phone off.
-To do so, you need to press and hold the wake/sleep button and the volume down button at the same time.
-Now slide to power off.
+Switch your phone off: Because long-pressing the wake/sleep button launches Siri, there's another method for switching the phone off.
+To do so, press and hold the wake/sleep button and the volume down button at the same time, then slide to power off.

 Launch Apple Pay: Again, the wake/sleep button is the key here.
-Double tap it and it'll bring up your Apple Wallet, then scan your face and it will ask you to hold your phone close to the payment machine.
+Double tap it and it'll bring up your Apple Wallet for Apple Pay, then scan your face and it will ask you to hold your phone close to the payment machine.

-Access widgets on the lock screen: Swipe from left to right on your lock screen, great for checking your activity rings if you have an Apple Watch or checking WhatsApp chat icons.
+Access widgets on the lock screen: Swipe from left to right on your lock screen.
+This tip is great for checking your activity rings if you have an Apple Watch or checking WhatsApp chat icons.
 If you scroll to the bottom, you can edit the widgets and add more.

 Create your own Memoji: Open Messages and start a new message.
-Tap the little monkey icon above the keyboard, and then hit the "+" button to create your own character.
-Now you can customise face shape, skin tone, hair colour, eyes, jewellery and much more.
+Tap the little monkey icon above the keyboard, and then hit the "+" button to create your own character (swipe left to right).
+You can then customise face shape, skin tone, hair colour, eyes, jewellery and much more.

 Use your Memoji/Animoji in a FaceTime call: Start a FaceTime call, then press the little star icon in the bottom corner.
 Now tap the Memoji you want to use.

-Memoji your selfies: So, if you decide your Memoji face is better than your real life face, you can send selfies with the Memoji replacing your own head in Messages.
+Memoji your selfies: If you decide your Memoji face is better than your real life face, you can send selfies with the Memoji replacing your own head in Messages.
 Start a new message and tap the camera icon, and then press the star button in the bottom left corner.
 Now choose the Animoji option, by tapping that monkey's head again.
 Select your Memoji and tap the 'x' not the "done" button and then take your picture.

-Record a Memoji video: Sadly Memoji aren't available as an option in the camera app, but that doesn’t mean you can’t record one.
-As with the photo selfie, go to messages, tap on the camera icon and then slide to video and then tap on the star in the bottom left corner.
+Record a Memoji video: Sadly Memoji aren't available as an option in the camera app, but that doesn't mean you can't record one.
+As with the photo selfie, go to Messages, tap on the camera icon, tap on the video option and then tap on the star in the bottom left corner.
 Load the Animoji or your Memoji and off you go.

 Turn off notifications from an app: Same method as the "Deliver Quietly" feature, except you tap the "Turn off..." option.